religiosa1/notifier/docs/docker-deployment.md

 There are also two separate docker-compose files for easier deployment.

-The default [compose.yml](../compose.yml) contains those two containers and an instance of [PostgreSQL]() required for the backend, but it leaves for you the setup of reverse-proxy and SSL certificates.
+The default [compose.yml](../compose.yml) contains those two containers and an instance of [PostgreSQL](https://hub.docker.com/_/postgres) required for the backend, but it leaves for you the setup of reverse-proxy and SSL certificates.

-[compose.nginx.yml](../compose.nginx.yml) also handles the reverse-proxy via nginx, but you still need to supply the certificate file to it.
+[compose.nginx.yml](../compose.nginx.yml) also handles the reverse-proxy via nginx, in case you need to setup a single HTTP connection, but you still need to supply the certificate file to it.

 ## Containers args and details
 Please notice that all of the containers should be built out of the root of the